krismark930/Lavendar/README.md

 ### Start Frontend

-You can start backend with command `npm start` or do tests with `npm run cypress`
+You can start backend with command `npm start` or do tests with `npm run test`

 ### Start Backend